kzwkt/sway-config/README.md

   -some temporary files that are required to calculate the differences of certain values over time (e.g. .config/sway/status/.rx_bytes)

 .config/sway/status/status.sh IS NOT GUARANTEED TO WORK OUT OF THE BOX!
-There's AMD drivers involved in extracting current cpu temperature.
+There's AMD drivers involved in extracting the current cpu temperature.
 (For more details have a look at .config/sway/status/status.sh)
 Owners of e.g. an Intel cpu will have to do their own research on how to read from their thermal sensors.

 Have a nice one!